elmcraft/elmcraft.org/content/community/forums-chat.md

 - [Incremental Elm](https://incrementalelm.com/chat/) – The Incremental Elm Community Chat is a place for Elm Open Source creators and contributors to coordinate, collaborate, share, and celebrate work to further the Elm ecosystem.
 - [Elm-in-Elm](https://github.com/elm-in-elm/compiler#contributing) – for the [Elm-in-Elm project](https://github.com/elm-in-elm/compiler)
 - [Lamdera](https://dashboard.lamdera.app/docs/discuss) – for the [Lamdera platform](https://lamdera.com)

+### Other

+- [r/elm](https://reddit.com/r/elm) on Reddit.
+Note: not as active, tone on Reddit can often be rather negative